Q: How can I help?

 This led me to the idea of somehow convincing folks (hi!) to try and write short articles on different kind

 also easier to review it.
-And it doesn't take too much time to read it top-to-bottom.
+And it doesn't take too much time to read it from top to bottom.

 I would also like to believe that there is less pressure to write about Typical Big Topics - there is just